AaltoSciComp/infoscreens/README.md

 wget --recursive --mirror --page-requisites --no-host-directories --cut-dirs 1 https://aaltoscicomp.github.io/infoscreens/
 ```

-HTTP mirroring is probably less likely to be disruptive (or monitored)
+Periodic HTTP mirroring is probably less likely to be disruptive (or
-on Github than git pulling
+monitored) on Github than pulling an update via git.